types of spinal decompression surgery

 • Foot weakness that causes you to limp (aka foot drop)

 Severe cases can cause loss of bowel or bladder control, numbness in the legs, and difficulty walking.
 If you experience any of these symptoms, seek medical attention immediately.
 Your symptoms could indicate the onset of cauda equina syndrome—a very serious condition that can lead to permanent paralysis.
+Lumbar decompression surgery is often recommended for severe symptoms in the lower back.

 Is Spinal Decompression Surgery Right for Me?

 Before choosing to undergo surgery, your doctor may recommend several conservative treatments.
 These may include physical therapy or managing your pain with medications.
-In fact, surgery is often considered a last resort to nerve pain unless you show signs of cauda equina syndrome or unresolved pain.
+In fact, spinal surgery is often considered a last resort to nerve pain unless you show signs of cauda equina syndrome or unresolved pain.

 Good candidates for spinal decompression surgery often experience: